What is IIFE?

 In JavaScript, closures are created every time a function is created, at function creation time.
 Which means that you get a separate closure when you run an IIFE.

-That in turn means that the variables that you define inside your code, using let, const, or var, will all be scoped just to the code block of the IIFE. let and const are block-scoped, meaning that they’ll be containned in any block (including function), and var is function- or global-scoped, which here means that it will be contained innside the IIFE, which is a function.
-This can extremely useful for browser ennviroments, in which you might wannt scripts to run independently without interefering with each other.
+That in turn means that the variables that you define inside your code, using let, const, or var, will all be scoped just to the code block of the IIFE. let and const are block-scoped, meaning that they’ll be contained in any block (including function), and var is function- or global-scoped, which here means that it will be contained inside the IIFE, which is a function.
+This can extremely useful for browser enviroments, in which you might want scripts to run independently without interefering with each other.

-Please use IIFEs whenn you want to contain variables into a script (e.g. a browser context, runninng lots of <script>s on a single page or omit the return value in order to prevent annoying browser behavior.
+#Please use IIFEs when you want to contain variables into a script (e.g. a browser context, running lots of <script>s on a single page or omit the return value in order to prevent annoying browser behavior.

 That’s all for this article - thanks for reading!